Diagnostic Cardiology Closed Claims Study: An Expert Analysis of Medical Malpractice Allegations

 The information and guidelines contained in this activity are generalized and may not apply to all practice situations.
 We recommend that legal advice be obtained from a qualified attorney for specific application to your practice.
 The information is intended for educational purposes and should be used as a reference guide only.

-Johanna Lackner, MPH, MSW, Patient Safety Department, Senior Director, Continuing Professional Development
+Johanna Lackner, MPH, MSW, Patient Safety Department, Senior Director, Continuing Professional Development, The Doctors Company

 Continuing Education Credit